VinceDiR/sar_target_recognition_deep_learning/README.md

 ## MVP Goal:

 Produce a baseline neural network and evaluate the results using a confusion matrix.
+Use these results to inform subsequent direction of solution path and future iterations.